DabiriAghdam/BPE-tokenizer-from-scratch/README.md

 # BPE-tokenizer-from-scratch
-BPE tokenizer from scratch + comparison of BPE and WordPiece fromHugging Face tokenizer
+BPE tokenizer implemented from scratch + comparison of BPE and WordPiece from Hugging Face tokenizer library on wikitext and All Around the Moon book from gutenberg
+Natural Language Processing course CA1